-Our 2006 Equity Incentive Plan was adopted by our board of directors on , 2006 and is expected to be approved by our stockholders.
+Our 2006 Equity Incentive Plan was adopted by our board of directors on April 25, 2006 and is expected to be approved by our stockholders.
 The 2006 Equity Incentive Plan will become effective on the effective date of the registration statement of which this prospectus is a part.
 Our 2006 Equity Incentive Plan replaces our 2000 Stock Plan, our prior plan.
 No further option grants will be made under our 2000 Stock Plan after this offering.
 The options outstanding after this offering under the 2000 Stock Plan will continue to be governed by their existing terms.

 Share Reserve.
-We have reserved shares of our common stock for issuance under the 2006 Equity Incentive Plan, plus the number of shares remaining available for issuance under our 2000 Stock Plan, of which no more than shares may be issued as direct stock awards.
-The number of shares reserved for issuance under the stock incentive plan will be increased automatically on January 1 of each year by a number equal to the lesser of:
+We have reserved 2,000,000 shares of our common stock for issuance under the 2006 Equity Incentive Plan, plus the number of shares remaining available for issuance under our 2000 Stock Plan.